parisasaitumili/Movieninja/README.md

 ### Django based movie recommender system

-## To open it on the local server follw the steps:
+## To open it on the local server follow the steps:

 ### Clone